misterpaul4/ruby-enumerables/README.md

 ### Setup
 Clone the repository and run tests passing the right set of arguments, with or without blocks just as you would in the original methods.

-### Run tests
-The tests.rb file contains common test cases for these methods.
-After cloning the repo, cd to the directory and run the test file ("ruby tests.rb").

 ## Authors

 👤 **Paul**